Misleading Measurements: How Ohio public school ratings foster false comparisons

 - High scorers had lower poverty rates.
 On average, Ohio’s eight large urban districts had an economically disadvantaged rate of 86 percent, but many high-scoring schools had poverty rates well below this average: without weighting for school size, the high-scoring schools had an average economically disadvantaged rate of 62 percent and only 12 of the top schools around the state had an accurate measure of economic disadvantage that exceeded the percentage in their district.
-Portage Collaborative Montessori Middle School in Canton served no economically disadvantaged students while Hamilton County Math and Science, a K-8 charter school in Cincinnati, had only a 2.3 percent economically disadvantaged student population.
+Portage Collaborative Montessori Middle School in Canton served no economically disadvantaged students.
 Over a quarter of all high-scoring schools included in this study enrolled fewer than 50 percent economically disadvantaged students, and more than half served fewer economically disadvantaged students than their home district.

 - Most top-rated schools served fewer minority students.
 Ohio’s urban districts primarily enroll African-American, Hispanic, and multi-racial students.
 Some top-performing schools do an excellent job of reaching minority students and most serve a far higher share of minorities than the statewide population, but on average the schools in this study enrolled a higher share of white students and a lower share of African-American students compared to district schools.